1 Purpose of Funding

 - What role is played by diversity and inclusiveness considerations in the planning of my project idea?

 - One of Musicboard’s main objectives is to enable everyone participate in pop culture.
 Diversity and inclusion are therefore a central focus of our funding.
 Funding decisions will pay close attention to the extent that the funded projects reflect the social and cultural diversity of Berlin’s music scene.
 The formulation of your project idea should therefore reflect a diverse, gender positive and inclusive orientation.
-In addition to the active involvement of women, non-binary and queer people, BIPoCs and people with disabilities, applicants are encouraged to develop projects that are at least 50 percent barrier-free (for individual events at least the main venue or stage must be accessible).
+In addition to the active involvement of women, non-binary and queer people, BIPoC and people with disabilities, applicants are encouraged to develop projects that are at least 50 percent barrier-free (for individual events at least the main venue or stage must be accessible).
 Further, the projects should consider to reach out to people with disabilities through communication measures.
 Personnel and material expenses for implementing the planned accessibility measures can be calculated into the project budget.
 All applicants should explain their project planning in terms of inclusion and diversity when reflecting on line-up and accessibility.
-You can find a list of expert advice centres as well as guidelines on the accessibility of events here.
+In addition, accessibility counseling can be requested with the application.
+On our website we provide a list of expert advice centres as well as guidelines on the accessibility of events.

 - What should my specification of costs look like?